About Us

 City Museum

-In 2014, local philanthropist Diane Blake decided to take on this challenge as a way of giving back to the city.
-She convened a workshop in June 2014 that brought together a cross-section of people involved in local heritage and culture to envision a museum that would illuminate Toronto’s history, honour its diversity, and help shape the city’s future.
-Museum of Toronto was incorporated later that year by Blake and her husband, Stephen J. R. Smith.
+In 2014, local philanthropist Diane Blake convened a workshop of heritage and cultural leaders to imagine a museum that would illuminate Toronto’s history, honour its diversity, and help shape its future.
+Later that year, the museum was incorporated by Diane Blake and Stephen J. R. Smith as a museum without walls, engaging Torontonians through pop-up exhibitions, talks, tours, and digital storytelling.

 Our